Carrefour warns on profit as Europeans cut back

-PARIS Carrefour (CARR.PA), Europe's biggest retailer, issued its fourth profit warning in as many months on Thursday, adding to signs cash-strapped shoppers are cutting back and increasing doubts about its turnaround plan.
+PARIS Carrefour (CARR.PA), Europe's No.1 retailer, issued its fourth profit warning in as many months on Thursday, adding to signs cash-strapped shoppers are cutting back and increasing doubts about its turnaround plan.

 European retailers are struggling in their home markets as shoppers are hit by higher prices, subdued wage growth and government austerity measures.

-On Wednesday, smaller French retailer Casino (CASP.PA) also reported slower growth in France but offset that with a strong performance in emerging markets.
+On Wednesday, smaller French retailer Casino (CASP.PA) reported slower growth in France but offset that with strong growth in emerging markets.

 Carrefour is suffering more than most because it makes the bulk of its sales in hypermarkets, which are losing out to specialist stores in mature western European markets.